Banggai cardinalfish: Ecology

 The Banggai cardinalfish is the only member of its family that is diurnal.
 It is a demersal tropical marine fish that forms stable groups of about 9 individuals in shallow water, being most common at 1.5 to 2.5 m in depth.
 It inhabits a variety of shallow habitats, including coral reefs, seagrass beds, and open areas of sand and rubble.
 It is most common in calm habitats on the protected side of larger islands.

+Symbiosis and mutualism

 It is often found associated with the seagrass Enhalus acoroides and the long spined sea urchin Diadema setosum.
 It occurs among various living benthic substrates such as sea urchins, sea anemones, and branching corals; young fish are most commonly associated with sea anemones, while juveniles and adults occur most frequently among long-spined sea urchins and branching corals, as well as sea stars, hydrozoans, and mangrove prop roots.
 Individuals of 2 to 60 hover above the urchins, with the younger ones about 2 to 3 centimeters SL staying closest to them.
 The fish retreat among the spines when threatened.
 Individual fish exhibit well-defined homing behaviour and return to the original location of their group when disturbed.
 The Banggai cardinalfish often coexists with various anemonefish and anemone shrimp when sheltering in anemones and corals; when found among sea urchin spines, it associates with several other genera of cardinalfish.
 Following removal of the fish by aquarium collectors, the abundance of associated invertebrates has been shown to decline.